 Dr. Davis has studied geographic theory and the cultural and political geography of three regions: the U.S. South, Central America, and Western Europe.

-He has co-authored three books: A Virginia Creeper Trail Companion, An Oral History of Konnarock, Virginia, and Collards: A Southern Tradition from Seed to Table.
+He has co-authored four books: A Virginia Creeper Trail Companion, An Oral History of Konnarock, Virginia, Collards: A Southern Tradition from Seed to Table, and, in 2021, Religion, Sustainability, and Place: Moral Geographies of the Anthropocene.
 He has authored and co-authored several articles, mostly on rural conditions and rural change, and presents at national and regional conferences every year.
-He has been invited to speak by the Southern Foodways Alliance (University of Mississippi) and State of the Plate (University of North Carolina).
+He has been invited to speak (twice!) by the Southern Foodways Alliance (University of Mississippi) and State of the Plate (University of North Carolina).

 Dr. Davis continues a multi-year exploration for southern seed savers, as well as an analysis of changing landscape of home gardening in the US.